You qualify to apply for this program if:

 We are looking for studios that plan to create marketable playful products, including: Console games, PC/computer games, VR/AR/MR apps and games, web-based interactive media and mobile games.

-We will be announcing our full studio mentor list prior to opening applications on September 14.
+We will be announcing our full studio mentor list prior to the program starting in June.
 We have selected key leaders through the trusted networks of DMG board members, organizers and long-time members.
 Additionally, experts in social finance will coach and consult with each studio throughout the program.